-Most of the same JPAC laboratory managers when the organization was disbanded in 2015 now work in the DPAA Laboratory.
+Most of the same JPAC Laboratory managers when the organization was disbanded in 2015 now work in the DPAA Laboratory.

 The head of JPAC who was dismissed when JPAC was disbanded in 2015 was re-hired as the Director of DPAA in 2017.

-To date, The Chief Rick Stone and Family Charitable Foundation has completed 420 comprehensive investigations requested by the families of MIAs.
+To date, The Chief Rick Stone and Family Charitable Foundation has completed over 420 comprehensive investigations requested by the families of MIAs.
 The purpose of this research is to promote the education of family members and others by aiding in the recovery, identification, and return of these missing heroes.